matthewheck17/sw_php_test/README.md

 At this point it satisfies all of the requirements but the filtering of comments needs to be improved.
 3:49PM EST

+I am trying to figure out a way to get the referrals to filter better.
+I am sure that there's a better way to do it.
+If I had a list of each of the sales reps we could at least check it up against that, but with some of the referrals coming from people outside of Sweetwater, I am not sure.

 # Web Programmer Test Project